adriandbf/Merge-Tactics-AI/README.md

 - The current reward function is suitable base for this project.
 However the impact of selecting a card is not directly influencing a change in the health of players and also a change in the health of players is not always due to the last card played.
 So just considering the change of the healthbars after clicking a card as a reward is not sufficent if this project is to be extended and used often.
 - The performance of the whole project could be improved as depending on the laptop used we had some troubles with the execuition times.
 - The detection of the numbers of the health of the players (extract_health_from_image() in env.py) is not working perfectly accurate.
 This could be a focus for further improvement.
+- It would be nice to have an easier way to set up all the variables for the actions class.
+To get the specific pixel values we always needed to place the mouse in the specific positions, get the pixel data and enter the values manually.

 # Credits
 As an inspiration the GitHuB project CRBot-public from krazyness (https://github.com/krazyness/CRBot-public/blob/main/dqn_agent.py, accesed 24.10.2025) was used.
 The base of the files train.py and agent.py were extracted from the CRBot-public project and then adjusted to our needs.
 All other files were developed by the authors of this project (Adrian and Vera).